Curriculum and Instruction (CI)

 CI 4370.
 Building Relationships in the Secondary Classroom.

 This course focuses on the development of appropriate classroom relationships based on current theory and research.
 This includes culturally responsive practices, social emotional practices, positive behavior interventions and supports, analysis of legal and ethical issues as they relate to classroom relationships, and field experiences in a variety of secondary environments.
-Prerequisite: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 CI 4372.
 Teaching in Communities.

-In this course, students will engage in collaborative critical analysis and development of culturally responsive curriculum for their content as well as their pedagogical content knowledge.
+In this course students will engage in critical analysis and development of culturally responsive curriculum for their content and their pedagogical content knowledge.
 They will develop critical analyses of the educational community from cultural, historical, and social standpoints in order to more effectively respond to the educational needs of diverse learners in communities.
 Data-driven practices will be used to discuss issues of equity and access as well as to develop the ability to make evidence-based curricular choices.
-Additionally, students will engage in field work to develop relationships with community outreach programs in schools.
-Prerequisite: A minimum 2.75 Overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 CI 4378.
 Problems in Education.